Supekku.dev

 Q: Look, I get the appeal, I really do.
 But no.

 A: Alright, fine.
-The point is, it works fine as long as you work the way the system kind of wants you to work.
+The point is, it works really well as long as you work the way the system kind of wants you to work.

-A: I dunno man, have you ever tried to work with an agent without a watertight plan?
-I think it's just the only way of working with them that makes sense.
+A: So what do you suggest, just vibe coding?
+I think it's just the only way of working with agents that makes sense.
+It is what it is.

 Q: So how do you make sure when you're building out a new feature, that all the specs from the previous ones are taken into consideration and their requirements still hold?
 Don't you risk them bulldozing through the old stuff whenever they build something new?

 Q: Right.
-I mean, I'm sure it can work, but is that really the best we can do?
+I mean, I'm sure it can work, but is that really the best we can do as a model?

-A: I kinda get where you're coming from, but the exact thing you're taking issue with has been an unsolved problem in software ... basically forever.
-And probably everything that's tried to solve it so far has been worse, except Literate Programming, which I'm sure is amazing if your coworkers are Donald Knuth instead of a stochastic mythomaniac chatbot.
+A: I kinda get where you're coming from, but the exact thing you're taking issue with has been an unsolved problem in software ... forever.
+And nearly everything that's tried to solve it so far has just made things worse, except maybe Literate Programming, which I'm sure is amazing if your coworkers are Donald Knuth instead of a stochastic mythomaniac chatbot.

-A: But that's exactly what it does!
+A: But that's exactly what we're doing!
 Spec-driven development is about making the code serve the specifications -

-Q: Sure, until you finish implementing them - then you're back to software archaeology.
-Nah.
-Look, I got an idea.
+Q: - until you finish implementing - then you're back to software archaeology.
+Nah, look, I got an idea.
 Mind if we swap for a sec?

 A: Uhh.
 Sure.